2 Jul 2019

 I can’t remember where I read an enthusiastic review of ‘The Orthodox Heretic and other impossible tales’.
 I had not heard of the author, Peter Rollins, but I was curious enough to check some reviews, and they seemed very mixed.
 Readers either loved the book, or thought it, essentially, heretical.
 It sounded like an intriguing read, so I added it to my wishlist.

 I was given the book for my birthday a couple of months ago, and started reading it about a week ago.
 The introduction explains that these are stories - modern parables, to shake up people’s ideas and make them think.
-The author suggested reading them slowly, only one or two at a time; since each is complete in itself, albeit with a brief commentary afterwards, it seemed like a good idea not to read the book in just a couple of sittings.
+The author suggested reading them slowly, only one or two at a time.
+Since each is complete in itself, albeit with a brief commentary afterwards, it seemed like a good idea not to read the book in just a couple of sittings.

 However, I read more than one story per day.
 The blurb on the back says that they are ‘provocative and often disturbing tales’, and I would agree.
 They’re quite a mixed bunch.
-Some appear to tell one of the Biblical paragraphs, but with a different twist at the end.
+Some appear to tell one of the Biblical parables, but with a different twist at the end.
 Some are entirely non-Biblical.
 Some pick up on phrases or beliefs that are popular in some Christian circles, and explore them in more depth.
-One or two verged on the outright heretical… I could see, in some, why more conservative readers might consider them wrong, even misleading.
+One or two verged on the outright heretical.
+I could see, in some, why more conservative readers might consider them wrong, even misleading.

 But even as I found myself recoiling, a couple of times, I could see that this was due to some of my preconceived ideas.
 These stories don’t have the authority of Scripture, of course - but they are very thought-provoking.
 As, indeed, were the parables Jesus told, some of which would have made the religious leaders of his time very angry.
 But they’re stories - and stories reach into our emotions and make us ponder in ways entirely differently from direct teaching or exposition.